 Efforts undertaken to reconstruct physical infrastructure and re-establish the social, emotional, economic, and physical well-being of those affected.
-Examples include the return of evacuated populations when safe to do so, the restoration of critical community supports and services, and the remediation and reconstruction of damaged property.
+Examples include the safe return of evacuated populations, the restoration of critical supports and services, and the remediation and reconstruction of damaged property.